marionwalton/media-and-society/definitions.md

 range of image editing and graphic design software (e.g. Adobe, Canva) as well as short form video production apps for social platforms (e.g. Douyin/TikTok).
 The use of generative models to produce media raises various ethical issues and is facing several legal challenges.

+## Hegemony (Gramsci)
+Power and leadership maintained through processes of struggle and negotiation, especially through winning the consent of the majority to accept the ideologies of dominant group as common sense.
+(O'Shaugnessy & Stadler)

+## Incorporation
+Process by which ideas and movements considered dangerous or radical are made acceptable.
+(O'Shaugnessy & Stadler)

+## Interpellation
+A process in which we internalise ideologies as a response to being hailed or addressed.
+(O'Shaugnessy & Stadler)

+## Identity
+The way we understand who we are.
+(O'Shaugnessy & Stadler)

+## Ideology
+Sets of social values, ideas, beliefs, feelings, and representations by which people collectively make sense of the world (a world view).
+(O'Shaugnessy & Stadler)

 ### Model
 The purpose of an AI system is to model the world through data in order to predict something about it.
 The model